obfusk/koneko/doc/06-multimethods.md

 NB: multis are "global state": extending e.g. a prelude multi will affect all code using that multi.

+NB: the language specification prohibits "redefining" a multi for the same signature but this is currently not enforced by the implementations.

 <!-- vim: set tw=70 sw=2 sts=2 et fdm=marker : -->